 Signs of desiccation can begin appearing as early as mid winter, when leaves of a plant may turn brown at the tips or several branches start to dry out or die.
 (This kind of damage typically shows up on the side of the plant that faces into the wind or has a southwestern exposure.)
 Other plants will hold on to their green color until spring or early summer when they begin to push new growth.
 Then their leaves will suddenly turn brown, start to curl and fall off.

-TO DO: “Winterize” your evergreens by deep watering, which promotes deep rooting of plants and shrubs.
+TO DO: To protect your evergreens, winterize them by deep watering.
+This will help them develop a strong root system that will sustain them during the colder months.
 Water them every other week, making sure the soil is moist to a depth of between 12 to 18 inches.
 Do this until the ground freezes.

 PROTECT WITH ANTI-DESICCANT SPRAY